Curriculum Links

 The Curriculum

-In EYFS, the children have access to a range of IT equipment during continuous provision to enhance and extend their learning.
-The children also have technology days plotted throughout the year where they can learn a range of new Computing skills from simple coding to creative applications such as paint.
-The children also participate in E-safety lessons to help them understand Internet safety and the dangers they may come across as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.
+We have a progressive curriculum which covers Digital Literacy and Communication, Coding and E-safety.In EYFS, the children have access to a range of IT equipment during continuous provision to enhance and extend their learning.
+The children participate in E-safety lessons to help them understand Internet safety and the dangers they may come across as they explore the world around them.

-In Key Stage 1 the children will learn to understand what algorithms are; how they are implemented as programs on digital devices; and, that programs execute by following precise and unambiguous instructions.
+In Key Stage 1, the children will learn to understand what algorithms are; how they are implemented as programs on digital devices; and, that programs execute by following precise and unambiguous instructions.
 They will be taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
 They will be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the Internet or other online technologies.
 Each of these skills will be taught through exciting half termly units.

-In Key Stage 2 the children will design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.
+In Key Stage 2 the children will design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solving problems by decomposing them into smaller parts.
 They will use sequence, selection, and repetition in programs, use logical reasoning to explain how some simple algorithms work and correct errors in algorithms and programs.
 Children will be taught to understand computer networks, including the Internet, and the opportunities they offer for communication and collaboration.
 They will use search technologies effectively, learn to appreciate how results are selected and ranked, and be discerning in evaluating digital content.
 Children will be taught to select, use and combine a variety of software (including Internet services) on a range of digital devices to create a range of programs, systems and content that accomplish given goals.
-They will use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.
+They will use technology safely, respectfully and responsibly, recognise acceptable/unacceptable behaviour and identify a range of ways to report concerns about content and contact.

 E-safety